 In case you want to try it out, simply go register on their homepage.

 As a product owner, you can add your product to the database and ClickBank will take care of all the checkout and e-commerce part, as well as offering an affiliate program for it.

 This is great if you don’t want to handle the technical part of things but you have to know that the platform will take quite a bit of money off your sales ($1+7.5% of the sales).

 That’s why if you start making some serious sales volume, you may want to move out of the platform eventually.
 But when you get started and only make a few hundred dollars per day, it’s a great help to not have to deal with all the tech stuff.

 Pros & cons of ClickBank

-I really like ClickBank and I think it’s a fantastic place for new affiliate marketers to get started without the hassle of more advanced affiliate networks.
+I really like ClickBank and I think it’s a fantastic place for new affiliate marketers to get started and earn money without the hassle of more advanced affiliate networks.
 There’s no cap, you don’t need to be approved for 90% of the offers and you can start selling straight away.